gambio/security-patches/README.md

 - Create a **complete backup** (files and database) before installing.
 - Use only the patch that **matches your shop version**.
 - Install security patches **as soon as possible**.

-## Authenticity

-Gambio publishes patches exclusively under `github.com/gambio` and links to them from [developers.gambio.de](https://developers.gambio.de).
-We **never send patches as email attachments** and never ask you to download files from other addresses.
-If in doubt, contact info@gambio.de.

 ## Questions